Skip to content

 Testing WebSocket Connections

-WebSocket tests connect to the same server and send JSON messages:
+WebSocket tests connect to the same server and send JSON messages.
+The lowest-level pattern looks like:

 ts